woocommerce/qit-documentation/docs/support/contact-us.md

 # Contact Us

 We're here to help!
 If you have any questions, comments, or concerns, please don't hesitate to reach out to us.
-You can contact us by sending an email to [qit@woocommerce.com](mailto:qit@woocommerce.com).
+You can contact us by following this link [qit@woocommerce.com](https://woocommerce.com/my-account/contact-support/?primary=vendor&form=ticket).

 ## Report Issues